mw-534/BookListing/README.md

 # BookListing
-Android App that shows how to fetch data from the google books webservice.
+Android app that fetches data from the google books webservice and displays information about the books in a list.